carsonwah/paperrank-search-engine/README.md

 Run `docker ps` to view your running containers.
 Run `docker logs -f flask_server` to view server logs.
+Run `docker exec -it flask_server bash` to get into the container.
 Go to http://localhost:8000/ to view the UI.

 #### Other useful commands